| | |

 A boat trip is also the easiest way to see the sights: just sit back and relax with a drink, and take it all in!

-river cruises at Christmas are heated and festively decorated, ensuring a comfortable and enjoyable experience no matter the weather.
+Throughout December, all boats are heated and have Christmas decorations, ensuring a comfortable and enjoyable experience no matter the weather: river cruises at Christmas.

 Entertainment in Prague